 Every case must be reviewed at least once a year to determine whether existing orders should be changed or modified.

-The Board of Juvenile Hearings also has the discretion to release a minor at any time when he or she appears rehabilitated.10 Youths released from DJF on parole are supervised by the sentencing court and the probation department.11
+The Board of Juvenile Hearings also has the discretion to release a minor at any time when he or she appears rehabilitated.10 Youths released on parole are supervised by the sentencing court and the probation department.11

 Call us for help…